GitHub Agentic Workflows

 gh aw upgrade --audit --json # Dependency audit in JSON format

-Manage MCP (Model Context Protocol) servers in workflows. mcp inspect auto-detects safe-inputs.
+Manage MCP (Model Context Protocol) servers in workflows. mcp inspect auto-detects mcp-scripts.

 Terminal window